Shannon Callows: Wildlife

 The area was one of the most important breeding areas for corncrakes in Ireland and the local farmers supported a project to mow the callows later in the summer to give the birds the chance to rear a second brood.
 However, the early summer flooding which became predominant stopped the corncrakes breeding at all, the corncrake being said to be the first bird to be extirpated from Shannon system due to climate change.
-The Callows also support 80% of the Irish population of whinchat.
+The area also supports 80% of the Irish population of whinchat.